danielgroves/danielgroves.net/notebook/_posts/2014-05-19-development-environments.md

 Create a directory on you local file system to work from and navigate into this from the terminal.
 Feel free to initiate some version control software within the directory, before running `vagrant init`.
 This will generate a basic configuration file for us to work from, including some extensive commenting which should help you understand what is going on.
 For this use case the vast majority of this is not needed, so we'll remove this once we've gained a basic understanding of what is required.

 Vagrant doesn't use the standard images most operating system distributors provide.
 Instead it uses a 'vagrant box', which will contain multiple pre-configured packages as well as the operating system.
-Anyone can generate a box, and [Vagrant Cloud](https://vagrantcloud.com/discover/featured "Featured Vagrant Boxes") already has many to choose from with various pre-isntalled packages.
+Anyone can generate a box, and [Vagrant Cloud](https://vagrantcloud.com/discover/featured "Featured Vagrant Boxes") already has many to choose from with various pre-installed packages.
 I tend to work from a standard Ubuntu Precise 64 box, as this is the operating system that most of my servers run.
-To make use of this, we'll set config.vm.box to '`hasicorp/precise64`'.
+To make use of this, we'll set `config.vm.box` to '`hashicorp/precise64`'.

-While we're adding this to the configuration we'll forward a port from out local computer to the Python development server and configure a shared folder which will allow us to work on the code-base on our local computer and have Vagrant synchronise changes into the development environment.
+While we're adding this to the configuration we'll forward a port from our local computer to the Python development server and configure a shared folder which will allow us to work on the code-base on our local computer and have Vagrant synchronise changes into the development environment.
 Change your Vagrant file as follows:

 {% highlight ruby %}
 # -*- mode: ruby -*-